 Land at Burnt Hill Road, Farnham Sustainability Objective Score Commentary 1.
 Homes + Development would create more homes.
 2. Landscape /open space This site is within the South Farnham Arcadian Area where landscape dominates the character of the area.
-Significant development associated with a housing allocation would have a significant negative impact.
+Significant development associated with a housing allocation would have a significant negative impact on this objective.
 3. Employment/ centres 0 No predicted impact.
 4. Transport/Air Quality - New housing is likely to increase traffic on local roads.
 The site has good access to a bus stop but moderate access to local services.
 The site is not within the AQMA.
 Loss of green open space may have a negative impact on air quality.
-5. Amenities - The site has moderate access to local shops and services and public transport.
+5. Amenities - The site has moderate access to a local centre, school and bus stop.
 6. Biodiversity 0 The site is not designated for biodiversity value, does not adjoin an SSSI, SNCI or ancient woodland and is not within a BOA.
 The site is within 5 km of Thames Basin Heaths SPA, so contribution towards a SANG would be required to prevent any harm to the SPA through increased disturbance.
-The capacity of SANG is limited and would not be able to accommodate all housing allocations.
 7. Character The site is within the South Farnham Arcadian Area where the landscape and low density of development contribute to the character.
 Significant development associated with a housing allocation would have a significant negative impact on the distinctive character of the area.
 8. Water Resources - Any residential development involving previously vegetated land is likely to increase water use and reduce natural drainage.
 9. Flooding 0 The site is in Flood Zone 1 - which is at low risk of flooding.
 10. Energy efficiency - Residential development will increase traffic, contributing to carbon consumption.
 New homes are required to meet energy efficiency standards and could incorporate renewable energy technology.
 11. Climate change - New homes will contribute to carbon consumption in the buildings and transport.
 Development of green areas will reduce natural drainage and flood risk may become more severe as the climate changes.
 Tree planting could help to retain air quality, reduce the risk and severity of flooding and have a local cooling effect.
+12. Heritage 0 The site is not within a Conservation Area or part of the setting of a Conservation Area, Listed Building or Building of Local Merit.
+Summary : A policy allocating a this site e for housing development is expected to have a character of the area.
+Minor negative impact is also anticipated on transport/air quality, amenities, water resources, energy efficiency and climate change.